0x4D5352/zerowipi/ARCHITECTURE.md

-nmcli does not automatically scan, and requires `nmcli device wifi rescan` or `nmcli dev wifi list --rescan yes` in order to poll existing results. additionally, `nmcli device wifi rescan` requires some sort of root privilege in order to work.
+nmcli does not automatically scan, and requires `nmcli device wifi rescan` or `nmcli dev wifi list --rescan yes` in order to poll existing results. additionally, `nmcli device wifi rescan` requires some sort of escalated privilege in order to work.

 to work around this issue, the following line needs to be added to the polkit rules at `/etc/polkit-1/rules.d/10-nm-wifi-san-rules`: